-This (conditional) hardness result of approximating MAX-3SAT will be the basis of the negative results of parameterized approximation in Section 3.1.
+The (conditional) hardness result of approximating MAX-3SAT stated in Lemma 2 will be the basis of the negative results of parameterized approximation in Section 3.1.

 Let us now present two useful gap amplification results for INDEPENDENT SET.
-First, as noted in [15], the so-called self-improvement property [17] can be proven for INDEPENDENT SET also in the case of parameterized approximation.
+First, as noted in [17], the so-called self-improvement property [20] can be proven for INDEPENDENT SET also in the case of parameterized approximation.